Willow (Guard Dog)

 Will is the company’s Head Driver and one of the Managing Directors.
 He is responsible for all driver training, safety, and maintenance of the boats and equipment.
 If you are out on a trip with Will, don't feel like you have to laugh at his jokes.
 They never get any better and it only encourages him.

-Jaymz is one of our drivers here at Katoa.
-With many hours in our Jet Boats under his belt, a trip with Jaymz is one to not be missed.
+Kelvin is one of our drivers here at Katoa.
+With many hours in Jet Boating under his belt, a trip with Kelvin is one to not be missed.
 Make sure you opt for a spray jacket though as the only thing that stays dry on his boat is his sense of humor.

 Rachel Wood (Sales Superstar)